giacecco/quantified/README.md

 _email_ and _password_ are the credentials required to authenticate on the Jawbone servers.

+When specifying a jpath (an XPath-like way of specifying a location in the JSON structure; see the [node-jPath project page](https://github.com/stsvilik/node-jpath)) only that part of the data is returned.

-Alternatively, the tool can output to CSV ormat, but in that case it is necessary to specify one point in the original JSON structure that is an array of objects and that can be 'flattened' to CSV unambiguously.
-This is achieved by specifying a 'jpath', that is an XPath-like way of specifying a location in the JSON structure (see the [node-jPath project page](https://github.com/stsvilik/node-jpath) to find out more).
+Alternatively, the tool can output to CSV format with the --csv option.
+In that case it is also necessary to specify a --jpath pointing to a point in the original JSON structure that is an array of objects and that can be 'flattened' to CSV unambiguously.

 If, for example, the API returned: